ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 ### California School District Shapefiles

-The California Department of Education also provides (a more modest) number of geospatial datasets.
-However, these are not as easily accessible as the census datasets.
+The California Department of Education also provides a (more modest) number of geospatial datasets, though they're not as easily accessible as the census data.

-You will need to manually download the geospatial database of California's districts from this [map](https://gis.data.ca.gov/datasets/CDEGIS::california-school-district-areas-2023-24/explore?location=36.948239%2C-119.002226%2C6.36).
-Download the database in GeoJSON format.
+You'll need to manually download the geospatial database of California's districts from this [map](https://gis.data.ca.gov/datasets/CDEGIS::california-school-district-areas-2023-24/explore?location=36.948239%2C-119.002226%2C6.36).
+Download it in GeoJSON format.

 ## Data Cleaning

 ### Setting Up spatial

-We will use the `spatial` extension in DuckDB to conduct our geospatial analysis.
-While this is an official DuckDB extension maintained by the DuckDB developers, it doesn't come preinstalled with DuckDB.
+We'll use the `spatial` extension in DuckDB for our geospatial analysis.
+It's an official extension maintained by the DuckDB developers, but it doesn't come preinstalled.

-These two commands will install and load the extension:
+These two commands install and load the extension:

 ```sql {title="Load spatial in DuckDB"}
 INSTALL spatial;
 LOAD spatial;
 ```

-Installing the extension is only needed once.
-After that, you will only need to use the `LOAD` command to activate `spatial` within the current DuckDB process.
+You only need to install it once.
+After that, `LOAD` is enough to activate `spatial` within the current DuckDB process.

 ### Loading the Data

-We are going to load the data as views in DuckDB.
-This allows us to access the data just-in-time when running the analysis and only uses a minimal amount of additional storage on top of the original databases on disk to store some metadata.
+We're going to load the data as views in DuckDB.
+This lets us access the data just-in-time during analysis, and uses minimal additional storage beyond the original files on disk.

 The TIGER/Line data comes in a `dbf`, which spatial can read natively: